MicrosoftDocs/azure-aks-docs/articles/aks/concepts-storage.md

 # Storage options for applications in Azure Kubernetes Service (AKS)

-Applications running in Azure Kubernetes Service (AKS) may need to store and retrieve data.
+Applications running in Azure Kubernetes Service (AKS) might need to store and retrieve data.
 While some application workloads can use local, fast storage on unneeded, emptied nodes, others require storage that persists on more regular data volumes within the Azure platform.

-Multiple pods may need to:
+Multiple pods might need to:

 * Share the same data volumes.
 * Reattach data volumes if the pod is rescheduled on a different node.